hpc2n/selecting-modules/docs/intro.md

 - See which modules exists: ``module spider or ml spider``
 - See which versions exist of a specific module: ``module spider MODULE`` or ``ml spider MODULE``
-    - This way is only recommended at HPC2N, LUNARC, C3SE, and PDC
+    - This way is only recommended at HPC2N, LUNARC, (C3SE), and PDC
 - See prerequisites and how to load a specfic version of a module: ``module spider MODULE/VERSION`` or ``ml spider MODULE/VERSION``
 - List modules depending only on what is currently loaded: ``module avail`` or ``ml av``
-    - At UPPMAX and NSC this will list all available modules!
+    - At UPPMAX and NSC (and C3SE) this will list all available modules!
 - See which modules are currently loaded: ``module list`` or ``ml``
 - Loading a module: ``module load MODULE`` or ``ml MODULE``
 - Loading a specific version of a module: ``module load MODULE/VERSION`` or ``ml MODULE/VERSION``